madebykind/madebykind-v3/content/blog/jellyfish-theatre-the-wagon-of-dreams.md

 card_colour: bg-teal text-blue
 date: 2021-08-02T14:15:17.227Z
 author: michelle
-cover_img:
+cover_img: null
-cover_img_alt:
+cover_img_alt: null
 draft: false
 description: Late in 2020, we were approached by the Jellyfish theatre company to help give them strategic marketing advice on how to promote their live outdoor shows in Nottingham.
 toc: false
 featured: false
 topics:
-  - arts & culture
+  - Arts & Culture
-  - strategy
+  - Strategy
 intro: Late in 2020, we were approached by the Jellyfish theatre company to help give them strategic marketing advice on how to promote their live outdoor shows in Nottingham.